pranjal-yadav05/EGOV/README.md

 ## About

-The eGov Access App is developed to assist students who face challenges accessing their university's eGov portal.
+The eGov Access App is developed to help fellow students who face challenges accessing Dharmsinh Desai University's eGov portal.
 This app streamlines the login process and offers the convenience of saving and managing profiles for quick access to academic information.

 ## Features